Maddu-Chitra/Analysis-on-PCOS-Dataset-using-ML/README.md

 Overview:-
-this is the Machine Learning Classification project to classify whether a patient is diagnosed with PCOS (Polycystic Ovary Syndrome) or not using clinical, lifestyle, and hormonal data.
+This is the Machine Learning Classification project to classify whether a patient is diagnosed with PCOS (Polycystic Ovary Syndrome) or not using clinical, lifestyle, and hormonal data.

 Dataset:-
 Records: 541